tomrake/config-ssl/README.md

 # CONFIG-SSL

-The  purpose of [CONFIG-SSL] is to configure [CL+SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) locations of external libraries.
+The  purpose of CONFIG-SSL is to configure [CL+SSL](https://github.com/cl-plus-ssl/cl-plus-ssl) locations of external libraries.

+# Typical Use case

+The use case is you are defining some system, say 'app'  that uses CL+SSL.
+You know where the libcrpto and libssl are located.
+You declare your to depend on app.
+You need to ensure the CONFIG-SSL actually defines where libssl and libcrpto.
+CL+SSL can now be loaded because it is configured with those libraries.

+# Various implemenations

 This has repo several branches for my configutation

 ## branch twr-msys